sebastianpinedaar/German-Traffic-Signs-Detector/README.md

 - model2.py: implement functions to train and test model2
 - model3.py: implement functions to train and test model3

+We expect that the images are in folders depending on the class to which they belong.

 Example of execution (assuming we are on the same folder as this README)